georgschwarz/normlogic/README.md

 ### How to build

-Due to maven tycho, a two steps are needed to build the "NormLogic Navigator":
+Due to maven tycho, two steps are needed to build the "NormLogic Navigator":

 ```
 cd ./org.normlogic.3rd
-mvn clean build
+mvn clean install
 cd ../org.normlogic.navigator
-mvn clean build
+mvn clean install
 ```

 The build produces an eclipse rcp application which is a kind of prototype.
 After the build, you can find the application in the folder `./org.normlogic.navigator.product/target/products`.